MattClarkson/CMakeCatchTemplate/README.md

 Note: Running `rename.sh` should be performed on a non-git folder and before running CMake for the first time.

+Purely for testing purposes, you could just clone the repo, and build it, but then the project would be called CMakeCatchTemplate which might sound a bit wierd for your own personal endeavours.

 Overview
 --------